Learn more about the speaker lineup for TED2017.

 As Chief Magazine Editor for the world’s leading science journal, Nature, Pearson oversees all its journalism and opinion content.
 Her own stories have won accolades including the 2010 Wistar Institute Science Journalism Award and two best feature awards from the Association of British Science Writers.

-In her award-winning book The Sexual Paradox, Susan Pinker argued that biological differences could play an unexpectedly large role in creating the workplace gender gap.
-With The Village Effect, she tracks another current: how social, face-to-face interactions are critical for the survival of our species, and how technology is isolating us from these life-saving bonds.
+In her award-winning book The Sexual Paradox, psychologist Susan Pinker argued that biological differences could play an unexpectedly large role in creating classroom, lifespan and workplace gender gaps.
+With The Village Effect, she tracks another current: how social, face-to-face interactions are critical not only for our happiness but also for our survival, and how technology can isolate us from these life-saving bonds.
 As she writes: "Neglecting to keep in close contact with people who are important to you is at least as dangerous to your health as a pack-a-day cigarette habit, hypertension or obesity."

 Hidden under many meters of ice, a pool of meltwater lies under the Greenland Ice Sheet.
 Kristin Poinar studies how the meltwater forms and flows in this dynamic glacial system.
 She asks: How did this water get there, and where does it go?
 How much water is in there?
 And how is climate change affecting this system?